-The things you can do to help reduce your risk of developing breast cancer are:
+Things you can do to help reduce your risk of developing breast cancer include:

-- Be screened for breast cancer through BreastScreen WA
+- Being screened for breast cancer through BreastScreen WA

-- Be breast aware and check your breasts
+- Being breast aware and check your breasts

-- Get at least 30 to 60 minutes or more of moderate to intensity physical activity on most days of the week
+- Getting at least 30 to 60 minutes or more of moderate to intensity physical activity on most days of the week

-- Avoid alcohol - if you choose to drink, limit your alcohol intake
+- Avoiding alcohol - if you choose to drink, limit your alcohol intake

 Screening mammograms (breast x-rays) look for early signs of breast cancer in women without symptoms.
 Mammograms may find a breast cancer that is too small to feel.
 Screening mammograms are currently the best method available for early detection of breast cancer in women aged 50-74 years, and it's suggested during these ages that you get a mammogram every two years.

-- To find out more about the four breast cancer research projects we're funding this year, visit our research page
+To find out more about the research projects we're funding this year, visit our research page.